Brazil backs Beijing's 'One China policy,' foreign minister Wang Yi says | Headlines

 Brazil backs Beijing's 'One China policy,' foreign minister Wang Yi says

-Wang met with his Brazilian counterpart Mauro Vieira in Brasilia where they discussed the conflicts in Ukraine and Gaza and how they can be resolved, Vieira said, with China's top diplomat saying the two trade partners need to build closer levels of confidence.
-China-Brazil relations were ruffled during the far-right government of former President Jair Bolsonaro, and have improved under his leftist successor, President Luiz Inacio Lula da Silva.
+Brazil's Foreign Minister Mauro Vieira said he and Wang discussed the conflicts in Ukraine and Gaza and how they can be resolved, with China's top diplomat saying the two trade partners need to build closer levels of confidence.
+China-Brazil relations were ruffled during the far-right government of former President Jair Bolsonaro, and have improved under Lula, a popular leftist leader in his third term.

 Brazil's position on Taiwan was established in April in a foreign ministry statement that expressed Brazil's "firm support to the One China Principle" and said China was "the sole legitimate government of the whole of China, and Taiwan being an inseparable part of the Chinese territory."
 China is Brazil's largest export market, mainly for soy and iron ore.
 Chinese companies are planning to increase their investments in Brazil, in power transmission, oil and electric vehicles, businessmen said at a Brazil-China meeting last week in Shenzhen with major Chinese corporations.